ivan-sincek/nagooglesearch/README.md

 Not another Google searching library.
 Just kidding - it is.

-Tested on Kali Linux v2024.2 (64-bit).

 Made for educational purposes.
 I hope it will help!

 Future plans:

-* ability to set (rotate) search parameters, user agents, and proxies without the need for reinitialization.
+* ability to set/rotate search parameters, user agents, and proxies without reinitialization.

 ## Table of Contents